szait/dvs-sandbox/README.md

 }'
 ```

-NOTE: We require a top-level attribute called `hydra.key`.
+NOTE: We require a top-level attribute in the schema called `hydra.key`.
 This identifies the fields which uniquely identify a record.
 This is used internally to create derived entity streams from the historical events.
 For more information please refer to: https://hydra-ps.atlassian.net/wiki/spaces/DES/pages/7045155/Schemas+Avro.

 ### Ingest Data